Rowing takes place at Halton Training Camp on the River Lune, where there is 2300m of good water to row on.

 The Club has a history of winning regional events and National medals in fours and pairs.
 In 2006 the two LRGSBC rowers won the Championship Pairs Cup at the National Schools Regatta and went on to represent the GB Junior team.

-Boys start rowing in the 3rd Year as a games option.
+Boys start rowing in Year 9 as a games option.
 The majority of the first year is spent learning the basic stroke in a coxed quad (and single scull in the summer term) on a Thursday games afternoon.
 Juniors develop their sculling technique (two oars) using the following boat types: single, double, quad and octuple.
 Senior boys scull or row sweep oar (larger single oar) on a Wednesday Games afternoon.

 Boys are encouraged to take up rowing competitively for the School Boat Club and become members of the British Rowing Association.
 This requires commitment.
 Saturday morning rowing is arranged for training crews on most weekends during term time and some weekends outside term time.
 The Boat Club also runs a fitness circuit in the gym each Monday after school, including 'dry rowing' using Concept 2 ergometers.